tomohiro-dev/tomohiro-dev/README.md

 - Ride a road bike.
 - Catch a wave.
 - Meditation.
-- Desigining an experience for success.
+- Desigining an experience for someone's success.